A digital nomad is someone who desires the freedom to work and live anywhere and uses technology to make this desire a reality.

 - Nomadic Notes by James Clark is one of the most comprehensive blogs on the topics of long-term travel and nomadic travel.
 James has been travelling the world since 2003 while running a location independent travel business.
 On his blog, James shares a wealth of knowledge built on decades of travel and running businesses.

 - Chris Guillebeau visited every country in the world and documented his journey on his excellent travel blog.
-His book The $100 Startup is a great read if you’re looking for ideas for a side project business.
+His book The $100 Startup is a great read if you’re looking for ideas for a side hustle business.

 - Matthew Karsten, A.K.A. the Expert Vagabond, is a superb blogger and photographer.
 And an all-around nice guy.
 Check out my Older Digital Nomad interview with Matt.

 - Dan Andrews runs the Tropical MBA podcast, one of my favourite travel podcasts.
-In fact, it’s one of the best-produced podcasts on any topic and worth a listen for anyone interested in business.
+In fact, it’s one of the best-produced shows on any topic and worth a listen for anyone interested in business.
 The focus is on living an independent, travel-filled life by creating your own online business.
 Dan spent years building his business from up and coming nomad destination, The Philippines.

 - The Reddit Digital Nomad page (subReddit) is a lively discussion board for wannabe and current nomads.